charlesxu90/phbuilder/README.md

 ## Running CpHMD simulations on HPC resources

-To run CpHMD simulations on cluster (backend) nodes (with GPU support) you will likely have to compile the CpHMD beta version yourself.
+To run CpHMD simulations on a cluster you will likely have to compile the CpHMD beta yourself.
 For this we suggest the following batch script (modify as needed):

 ```
 #!/bin/bash